seed-rs/seed/README.md

 You need an Html file that loads your app's compiled module, and provides a div with id to load the framework into.
 It also needs the following code to load your WASM module - Ie, the body should contain this:

+ (todo: Once the --out-name flag is enabled on bindgen, simplify this section, explaining how the quickstart repo works immediately by running the build script, and opening the HTML file)

 ```html
  <div id="main"></div>